Tips To Improve Google Ads Campaigns

 Rule #5 – Do great keyword research

 You don’t want to use keywords where the SERP is all directories (usually a plural of a word causes this).

 You don’t want to use keywords where the entire SERP is all educational articles.
-Google thinks that searcher is looking for info not to buy anything.

 Find the right keywords and examine them against the SERPs to develop the best keywords to use.

 ahrefs, ubbersuggest, KWfinder, or find a reputable service that does keyword research for you, such as HumanProof Designs.

 Make a note of the headlines and copy used in ads and the organic results – you may want to use versions of these for your ad copy.

 Make a note of the keyword phrases that are NOT good for you, and start a negative keyword list to put them into.

 Use at campaign level + ad group level if multiple ad groups in a campaign.

 exact match, [leak detection] = recommend these dominate your keywords lists.